London Photo Tours for Visitors

 Leicester Square Statues

-note: the following statues and 3 other busts have been removed during renovation work at Leicester Square and are being examined to see if they are considerd fit to be returned (with no promises) - this is a complete disgrace.
+note: the following statues and 3 other busts were removed during renovation work at Leicester Square and are being examined to see if they are considerd fit to be returned - this is a complete disgrace.
 Although the statues are worn they are part of history - why does it all have to be new and shiny to be worth anything ?
-Idiots run things instead of artists - big stupid, crass mistake.
+Idiots run things instead of artists - crass mistake.
 Hogarth especially had close association with Leicester Square - put him back.
+The statue of Shakespeare has been cleaned up and still tells us "there is no darkness but ignorance".

-Leicester Square contains both statues (Chaplin and Shakespeare) and busts of artists (Hogarth and Joshua Reynolds), Issac Newton, John Hunter.
+Leicester Square contained both statues (Chaplin and Shakespeare) and busts of artists (Hogarth and Joshua Reynolds), Issac Newton, John Hunter.

 Charlie Chaplin - John Doubleday (1981)